MR. JACKY WONG

 Mr Ong is a Public Service Commission Teaching scholar and majored in Chemistry.
 Awarded a second scholarship to complete his Masters in Education Curriculum & Teaching.
 He has authored several science assessment and guide books that are currently retailing in Popular Bookstore.
 Students love him for his warm, motivating, energetic and humorous style of teaching.
 Experienced in breaking down complicated concepts into simpler ideas that resonate with learners.

-Mr. Mark Tan has over 15 years of experience in Junior Colleges and International Baccalaureate (IB) schools as a teacher and subject coordinator for both A-level and IV English.
-Under his supervision, 70-80% of students consistently attained a distinction in the Extended Essay.
-As independent thought and personal voice are key to long-term academic success, Mr. Tan believes in developing in students the disposition and skills to read and critically engage with a wide variety of texts.
+Ms. Marie Lim has over 20 years of experience in top Junior Colleges as ex Subject Head for A-level H1 General Paper (GP).
+Under her supervision, 70-80% of students consistently attained a distinction in the GCE ‘A’ Level Examinations.
+As independent thought and personal voice are key to long-term academic success, Ms Lim believes in developing in students the disposition and skills to read and critically engage with a wide variety of texts.

 In Mastering ‘A’ Level Chemistry